cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 ### Development Pipeline

-All code is mantained in [Git](https://github.com/kyverno/kyverno/) and changes must be reviewed by maintainers and must pass all unit and e2e tests.
+All code is maintained in [Git](https://github.com/kyverno/kyverno/) and changes must be reviewed by maintainers and must pass all unit and e2e tests.
 Code changes are submitted via Pull Requests (PRs) and must be signed.
 Commits to the `main` branch are not allowed.

 ### Artifacts